lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 - and a variance function $v(\mu)$, which is equivalent to specifying a loss function or a specific distribution from the family of the [exponential dispersion model](https://en.wikipedia.org/wiki/Exponential_dispersion_model) (EDM).
 - a feature matrix $X$ with row vectors $x_i$,

 Note that the choice of the loss or distribution function or, equivalently, a variance function is crucial.
 It should, at least, reflect the domain of $Y$.
-Some typical combinations of domain, loss and link function are:
+Some typical combinations of domain, loss and link function are (_are those choices related with some specific dataset?
+Examples?_):
 - real numbers, Normal distribution, identity link
 - positive numbers: Gamma distribution, log link
 - non-negative: Poisson distribution (works for integers as well as continuous targets), log link
 - interval $[0, 1]$: Binomial distribution, logit link

 Once you have chosen the first four points, what remains is to find a good feature matrix $X$.
 Similarly to classical linear models, and unlike other machine learning algorithms such as boosted trees, there are very few hyperparemeters to tune.
 A typical hyperparemeter is regularization strength.
-Therefore the big leverage to improve your model is manual feature engineering of $X$.
+Therefore the big leverage to improve your model is manual feature engineering of $X$ (_encoding? selecting features?_).

 #### Strengths
 - Very well understood and established, proven over and over in practice, e.g. stability, see next point.